-I first started talking about Internet Marketing by using a dandelion back in 2007.
+I first started talking about Internet Marketing by using the dandelion metaphor back in 2007.
 At that time, Internet industry buzz centered on Web 2.0 – forgot about that one, didn’t you?
-While the terminology Web 2.0 no longer applies, the basic principles of web-based social sharing have become the norm.
+While the terminology Web 2.0 went the way of the Dodo, the basic principles of web-based social sharing have become the norm.
 Given the fully integrated role the web, mobile devices, and social sites now play in our lives, it’s time to look again at the concept of Dandelion Marketing and how you, as a small business owner, can make it work for you.

 Make It Work For You